Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 * Relevant zSolver for each node.
 * Mesh information used for world space lookup to interpolate maps if needed.

+Fortunately, zBuilder handles all this data for you, allowing you to treat all the complexity of a Ziva :term:`rig` as a single logical object.
+You can then save it out to a text file, and/or restore the rig to the captured state at a later time.
+You can also manipulate the information in the builder before re-applying it.
+This is useful for mirroring, for example, which we'll describe later.

 Retrieving parts of a setup
 ***************************

+Above we retrieved Ziva builder data from the entire Maya scene.
-Above example shows how to retrieve the whole scene.
-If you wanted to grab a part of it you can select what you want and run retrieve_from_scene_selection().
-This comes in handy if you want to mirror the setup.
+However, if you only want to capture part of the scene, you can select the items youre interested in and call retrieve_from_scene_selection().
+This comes in handy if you want to mirror the setup, for example.

 .. code-block:: python